wutlah/community/README.md

-# community
+# Community Wikipedia For GET Card
-Wiki For GET
+Wikipedia For GET

 # Welcome to the community wiki!
 This Wikipedia is maintained by user's of GET Bank.